Home » Copenhagen for FREE: Top list of 39 experiences

 The giant Tuborg bottle

 This observation tower in the form of a 26 meter high Tuborg bottle originally stood on the current city hall square.
-In brief it contained, among other things, Denmark’s first elevator.
-But the lift has now been replaced with stairs.
+In brief it contained, among other things, Denmark’s first elevator, but it has now been replaced with stairs.
 However nowdays it does not seem possible to go up the tower.

 Dessaus Blvd.
 4